aalbacetef/strcompare/README.md

 The library provides two convenience functions: `similarity` and `distance`.

-Both functions accept a `Metric` argument, one of:
+Both functions accept a `Metrics` argument, one of:

 ```zig
 pub const Metrics = enum {